jonnonz1/nz-statute-book/acts/public/1948/land-act-1948.md

 (1) The rent payable under any lease or licence shall, except where otherwise specially provided, be computed and payable as from the date of the lease or licence, or as from the date of the commencement of the term, whichever date is the earlier.
 (2) The rent shall be payable in equal parts every half-year in advance on the 1st day of January and 1st day of July in each year, unless the Board in any case otherwise determines.
 (3) The rent for the period elapsing between the date of the lease or licence (or other date on which the rent begins to accrue) and the due date of the first half-yearly payment shall be payable, at the option of the Board, either with the first half-yearly payment or at the due date of the next succeeding half-yearly payment, or on such other date as the Board determines.
-(4) The rent may be recovered in like manner as any rent is recoverable by law, and, in case the same is levied by distress, an order by the Commissioner shall be a sufficient warrant and authority to distrain, any law or enactment to the contrary notwithstanding.
+(4) The rent may be recovered in like manner as any rent is recoverable by law.

 ### 85 Rebates on payments
 (1) Subject to section 66(8) of this Act, a holder of a lease or licence under this Act (other than a deferred payment licence or a licence granted under section 68 of this Act) who is not in arrear with any instalment of rent under his lease or licence shall be entitled to a rebate of such proportion as may be fixed by the Minister of Finance, of each half-yearly instalment of rent if that instalment is paid within one month after the day appointed for the payment thereof.